Whisperrr/SensitivityRandomizer/README.md

 * Min_Sensitivity
 * Max_Sensitivity
 * Spread
+* Skew
 * Iterations
 * Debug

-The *Baseline_Sensitivity* value determines determines where you'd like to vary your sensitivity multiplier around. **This should almost always be set to 1**, as this means you'll vary your sensitivity around a value *x1* your current sensitivity value (aka still your current sensitivity).
+The *Baseline_Sensitivity* value determines determines where you'd like to vary your sensitivity multiplier around. **This should almost always be set to 1**, as this means you'll vary your sensitivity around a value *1x* your current sensitivity value (aka still your current sensitivity).

 The *Min_Sensitivity* and *Max_Sensitivity* values determine the largest and smallest multipliers that you want your sensitivity to reach.
-I usually keep Min_Sensitivity = **0.5** (half your default sensitivity), and Max_Sensitivity = **2** (twice your default sensitivity).
+I usually keep Min_Sensitivity = **0.25** (half your default sensitivity), and Max_Sensitivity = **4** (twice your default sensitivity).

 _Spread_ determines how crazy you want your curve to look.
 Small spread values result in small deviations around the baseline, while large spread values result in large/fast deviations.
-I'll be tweaking this in the future, but for now, I keep it at **0.65**.
+I'll be tweaking this in the future, but for now, I keep it at **0.3**.

+_Skew_ determines if you want to focus on sensitivities _closer_ to your Min_Sensitivity or your Max_Sensitivity.
+Negative values favor the Min_Sensitivity while positive values favor the Max_Sensitivity.
+By default, I have this set to **-0.4** as the generation naturally favors higher sensitivities (won't go into why here).
+Valid values are: *Min_Sensitivity - Baseline_Sensitivity <= Skew <= Max_Sensitivity + Baseline_Sensitivity*

 *Iterations* effectively determines how "long" you want your program to run for before you need to restart.
 I keep this value at **5000**, and this usually results in around 20-30 minutes before needing to restart.